 Cheating, tampering, and the use of exploits

 Since competition is best when it’s fair, a level playing field is one of the most important requirements for gaming.
 When people cheat, use exploits, or otherwise tamper with hardware or software to gain a competitive advantage, it ruins the experience for everyone.
-Because of this, cheating, tampering, and the use of exploits is never acceptable on Xbox Live.
+Because of this, cheating, tampering, and the use of exploits is never acceptable in the Xbox community.
 Like, never.

 - Use a glitch that lets you use your character outside of a multiplayer map